extend-commerce/docs/quick-order/Quick_Order.md

 title: "Quick Order Setup"
 ---

-**This section helps you set up the Quick Order feature for bulk buying, which allows customers to add products to the cart in bulk via CSV upload.
-Follow these steps:**
+This guide walks you through setting up the Quick Order feature for bulk purchasing, enabling customers to easily add products to their cart via customizable product tables and CSV uploads.
+Follow the steps below to get started:

 1. **Enable Quick Order**